Preview Mode Links will not work in preview mode

 Light Talk with The Lumen Brothers

-LIGHT TALK is a place where lighting designers can feel free to express what really annoys them about the industry, lighting education, and the art of stage lighting design.
-Inspired by the beloved NPR radio show, "CAR TALK", LIGHT TALK features the musings and rantings of David Jacques, Stan Kaye, and Steve Woods.
-These three designers have been lighting the stages of the world for many, many decades.
-Burnt out and abused by the industry and the insanity of the profession, Stan, Steve, and David have escaped to the hallowed halls of academia where they wildly and fearlessly pontificate to innocent students of the art.
-LIGHT TALK takes these rantings to the world.
-Look for our weekly Pod Cast discussing the issues of our time.
+LIGHT TALK with The Lumen Brothers (And SISTER!) is a place where lighting designers can feel free to express what really annoys them about the industry and the art of stage lighting design.
+Inspired by the beloved NPR radio show, CAR TALK, LIGHT TALK with The Lumen Brothers features the musings and rantings of David Jacques, Ellen Lampert-Greaux, Dennis Size, Zac Borovay, and Steve Woods.
+These five theatre artists have been producing and designing the live stages and broadcast events of the world for many, many decades.
+Burnt out and abused by the industry and the insanity of the profession, LIGHT TALK with The Lumen Brothers takes the rantings of these four theatre artists to the world.
+Look for our regularly scheduled Podcast discussing the issues of our time.
 Nothing is Taboo, Nothing is Sacred, and very little makes sense.
 Welcome to LIGHT TALK!

 Jun 16, 2018